 Here’s a fun fact: Over half the world’s population has brown eyes, but no two pairs are exactly the same.
 From deep chocolate to warm caramel or brilliant hazel, there are many variations of the shade and with every variation, there’s a complementary color to make your brown eyes pop.
 Here to help us navigate the sea of options is Shirley Pinkson, a celebrity makeup artist and co-founder of W3LL People, who’s dishing on the best makeup for brown eyes no matter your hue.

-1. If you have dark brown (or almost black) eyes
+1. For dark brown (or almost black) eyes, use Deep Jewel Tones

 Lean into deeper shades like a rich plum, eggplant, emerald or sapphire.
 Fact: Vibrant jewel tones create a sharp pop of contrast that really bring dark brown eyes to life.
 Better yet, “try sweeping on a metallic version of these shades for added shine and sparkle,” recommends Pinkson.
 Here’s how to do it: